 IELTS Progress Check provides official, computer-based IELTS practice tests that are assessed and scored by official IELTS markers.
 Every IELTS Progress Check Report includes an indicative IELTS band score result, with offical official feedback on each section of the test.
 This will help you to improve your preparation for your real test.
 You will only be able to submit your test for assessment once you have completed all four sections.
 You will receive your IELTS Progress Check Report within five days of completing the test.

 Is IELTS Progress Check available in my country/territory?

 IELTS Progress Check is currently available in the following countries/territories:

-Albania, Algeria, Argentina, Australia, Austria, Bangladesh, Belgium, Bolivia, Brazil, Brunei Darussalam, Cambodia, Canada, Colombia, Costa Rica, Croatia, Cyprus, Czech Republic, Denmark, Egypt, Fiji, Finland, Germany, Greece, Hong Kong, Ireland, Israel, Italy, Japan, Laos, Lebanon, Malaysia, Mauritius, Mexico, Nepal, Netherlands, New Zealand, Norway, Philippines, Saudi Arabia, Singapore, South Korea, Spain, Sri Lanka, Sweden, Taiwan, Thailand, Turkey, UAE, UK, USA
+Albania, Algeria, Argentina, Australia, Austria, Bangladesh, Belgium, Bolivia, Brazil, Brunei Darussalam, Cambodia, Canada, Colombia, Costa Rica, Croatia, Cyprus, Czech Republic, Denmark, Egypt, Fiji, Finland, Germany, Greece, Hong Kong, Ireland, Israel, Italy, Japan, Laos, Lebanon, Malaysia, Mauritius, Mexico, Nepal, Netherlands, New Zealand, Norway, Pakistan, Philippines, Poland, Qatar, Russia, Saudi Arabia, Singapore, South Korea, Spain, Sri Lanka, Sweden, Switzerland, Taiwan, Thailand, Turkey, UAE, UK, Ukraine, USA

 Should I take IELTS Academic or IELTS General Training?